Image: Copyright free from Pixabay.

 She was gone.

-He chose a spot at the back, well away from everyone, both teachers and students.
+He chose a spot at the back, well away from everyone.
 Andrew’s old gang of friends looked back at him, then turned quickly to the front again.
 Andrew ignored them.

 The memorial didn’t even reach an hour; the teachers looked bored; kids were talking, even giggling.
-It was a waste of time.
+A waste of time.

-After everyone left, Andrew remained behind, standing in front of the stage, gazing at her pictures.
+At the end of the service Andrew remained behind, standing in front of the stage as he gazed at her pictures.
 He hadn’t seen her for over a week, not since that night.
 Every night he sat waiting for her, hours ticking by, staring at his lamp in the darkness.
 He knew he was wasting his time.
-Somehow, he knew she wasn’t going to return, and yet it didn’t stop him from hoping.
+Somehow he knew she wasn’t going to return, and yet it didn’t stop him from hoping.

 ‘Andrew, what are you still doing here?
 Class was in forty minutes ago.’